ResumeToolsResources

 Key Takeaways

-• Use a reverse-chronological resume format, clean and modern fonts, and save your resume as a PDF.
+• Choose a reverse-chronological resume format to emphasize recent accomplishments, use professional fonts, and save your resume as a PDF to maintain formatting across devices.

 What to focus on when writing your retail assistant manager resume